mstksg/inCode/copy/entries/monad-plus-3.md

 have completed the journey are the solution.

 So what could this journey be?
-How about we see this journey as the accumulation of moves to a solution?
-We start out with a blank solution ("Do nothing").
-The next step, we add one move to our solution: "Just move the fox", for example.
+How about we see this journey as the accumulation of moves to a plan?
+We start out with a blank plan ("Do nothing").
+The next step, we add one move to our plan: "Just move the fox", for example.
 Then the next step, we add another move: "First move the fox, then move the farmer."